 Discover how your local economy compares to the rest of the nation, whether it is growing or declining and what is causing this to happen through this informative, yet entertaining presentation customized for your area.

-This is William Fruth's foundation program which has been presented to communities in forty states.
+This is William Fruth's foundation program which has been presented to more than 100 communities.

 Ideal for annual meetings of economic development organizations or as a special event, this presentation educates your community leaders on how your local economy works, its present economic condition, the basic principles of economic development, and motivates the community to reinforce the good in the economy and take action to correct the bad.